Domain name: Internationalized domain names

 The character set allowed in the Domain Name System is based on ASCII and does not allow the representation of names and words of many languages in their native scripts or alphabets.
 ICANN approved the Internationalized domain name (IDNA) system, which maps Unicode strings used in application user interfaces into the valid DNS character set by an encoding called Punycode.
 For example, københavn.eu is mapped to xn--kbenhavn-54a.eu.
 Many registries have adopted IDNA.

 Domain name registration

-History
+DNS history

-The first commercial Internet domain name, in the TLD com, was registered on 15 March 1985 in the name symbolics.com by Symbolics Inc., a computer systems firm in Cambridge, Massachusetts.
+The first commercial Internet domain name, in the TLD com, was registered on 15 March 1985 in the name symbolics.com by Symbolics Inc., a computer systems firm in Massachusetts.

 By 1992, fewer than 15,000 com domains had been registered.

 In the first quarter of 2015, 294 million domain names had been registered.
 A large fraction of them are in the com TLD, which as of December 21, 2014, had 115.6 million domain names, including 11.9 million online business and e-commerce sites, 4.3 million entertainment sites, 3.1 million finance related sites, and 1.8 million sports sites.
-As of July 2012 the com TLD had more registrations than all of the ccTLDs combined.
+As of July 15, 2012, the com TLD had more registrations than all of the ccTLDs combined.

+As of 31 December 2023, 359.8 million domain names had been registered.